Education Tax Credit Information and Deduction Information

 What is a 1098-T form?

-The 1098-T form is used by eligible educational institutions to report information about their US resident status to the IRS as required by the Taxpayer Relief Act of 1997.
-As an eligible educational institution, UC Berkeley reports certain enrollment and identifying information regarding US resident students for which UC Berkeley has received payments of "qualified education expenses" for the corresponding tax year.
-Included in the 1098-T form are qualified charges that were billed and gift aid received for the corresponding tax year.
+The 1098-T form is used by eligible educational institutions to report information about their US resident students to the IRS as required by law.
+As an eligible educational institution, UC Berkeley reports certain financial and identifying information regarding US resident students for which UC Berkeley has received payments of "qualified education expenses" for the corresponding tax year.
+Included in the 1098-T form are qualified charges that were paid and gift aid received for the corresponding tax year.

 What are "qualified education expenses"?

 The term "qualified education expenses" means the tuition and fees an individual is required to pay in order to enroll at or attend an eligible educational institution.
-At UC Berkeley, this includes the campus fee, student services fee, educational fee, non-resident tuition, graduate professional student fees and course material fees.
+At UC Berkeley, this includes the campus fee, tuition, non-resident tuition, student services fee, graduate professional student fees and course material fees.